cbladt/ModbusMaster/README.md

 # ModbusMaster
 One Modbus Master implementation to rule them all!

-# Class Diagram
+# Diagram
-Simple diagram which should my initial thoughts.
+Simple diagram which shows my initial thoughts.
+Not really UML, not really a flow chard, not really a sequence diagram.
+Just my thoughts through an UML tool.
 Can be edited with https://draw.io

 # Initial specification notes